What is Buddhism as a Religion?

 • For example, this refers to the passage in Common Buddhist Text about Ven Vaṅgīsa which contains a poem in praise of the Buddha.

-Part 1: The Sociology and History of Buddhism
+Part 1: The History of Buddhism

-• The main textbook for this part, Robinson will give us an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.
+• Robinson gives an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.

 Supplementary Material to Robinson